About me

 My clients include LBBW, Deutsche Bank, Carlsen, Audi, Signal Iduna, N26, CLAAS, Deutsche Telekom, Nürnberger Versicherung and many more.

-How did I become an executive counselor?
+How did I become an executive coach?

 You could say "I have over 500 hours of education and training" if this answer didn't sound so trite and meaningless.